nuxt/content/docs/content/en/snippets.md

 description: 'Learn how to implement @nuxt/content into your app with these code snippets.'
 position: 12
 category: Community
+subtitle: 'Check out these code snippets that can be copied directly into your application.'
 ---

-Check out these code snippets that can be copied directly into your application.

 ## Usage